 Learning about the Leaving Cert is a good idea to best prepare for it.
 Here are some of the most commonly asked questions.

-What Is the Leaving Cert?
+What Is the Leaving Certificate?

-It covers a wide range of subjects across higher, Ordinary, and Foundation Levels.
+The Leaving Certificate (commonly called the Leaving Cert) is Ireland's state examination for the end of secondary school.
+Students aged 17 to 18 typically sit it.
+It covers a wide range of subjects across Higher, Ordinary, and Foundation Levels.
 The Leaving Cert results play an important role in determining eligibility for higher education and university courses through the CAO points system.

 - Sciences: Biology, Chemistry, Physics